I just entered a writing competition and am now sitting with the familiar buzz of “maybe”.

 As a young woman, I was fierce and competitive, but then I had kids in this fierce, competitive world, and I started to see how competition could both enable them to work and achieve, but also to judge themselves and others by external measures, which felt like precarious ground.

-At the school gate, I started to see ringside parents competing vicariously via their children, pushing kids to the next piano grade, the faster run time or to join the football A-team.
+At the school gate, I saw ringside parents competing vicariously via their children, pushing kids to the next piano grade, the faster run time or to join the football A-team.
 I stood by rugby pitches with parents screaming abuse at eight-year-old players (this is not rare).
 I heard comments at parents evenings about children who had “failed” some adult expectation.
 Once a parent asked a group of children – including one of mine – how they’d fared in an academic exam, and then asked their child why they’d not achieved as much as the friends beside them.

 There have to be times when we don’t compete.